core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Further generalized the handling of multiple responses from the same server to the same request.

 * Clarifications on response suppression.

+* Issues and Limitations with Forward-Proxies compiled in an appendix.

 * Mentioned PROBING_RATE as a means to enforce congestion control.